ashaid/PB-JAW/README.md

 ![pb-jaw-logo](https://user-images.githubusercontent.com/65536687/112228266-0adb5600-8bff-11eb-8b80-9d01e106414b.jpeg)

 ## About
 Mapplication was developed to help all LSU students navigate campus better.
-We saught to solve the problem of LSU's campus being a maze to navigate and offer classroom based navigation between buildings.
+We sought to solve the problem of LSU's campus being a maze to navigate and offer classroom based navigation between buildings.

 ## Installation